Let’s Celebrate October with Stamps!

 Grant Fessler presents Plants of Concern: Community Science Rare Plant Monitoring in Action.

 This topic clearly aligns with the mission of the Chicago Muslims Green Team (CMGT) to increase awareness about Environmental Justice issues in our community.
-In the past, Joy Bailey, one of the Illinois Master Naturalists connected CMGT to the Friends of the Chicago River and helped us participated at the 2023 Chicago River Day at Kickapoo Woods.
+In the past, Joy Bailey, one of the Illinois Master Naturalists connected CMGT to the Friends of the Chicago River and helped us to participate in the 2023 Chicago River Day at Kickapoo Woods.

 Joy Bailey presents Systemic Racism and Urban Ecology: Application in Community Science.